 Clarifies radiation as an energy escape channel rather than a mediator of coherence, and embeds the mediation structure within the maintenance invariant without modifying established physical theories.

-• Finite-Horizon Structures I: A Minimal Axiomatic Category of Homogeneous Invariants (2026)
+Finite-Horizon Structures I: A Minimal Axiomatic Category of Projective Homogeneous Structure (2026)

 Reconstructs the framework at a purely axiomatic and categorical level.